-Three checkboxes adjust the on-screen alarm display.
+Four checkboxes adjust the on-screen alarm display.
 Show Alarm Count shows the total number of triggers since VCA was activated.
 Show Alarm Rule shows the defined tripwire or perimeter.
-Display Target, when checked, displays a bracketing frame around the detected target.
+Two-Way Alarm makes the alarm bidirectional (this option is only available for tripwire and double tripwire events).
+Display Target displays a bracketing frame around the detected target.